luxacreative/an-undreclocking-magisk-module/README.md

 ---

 THIS MODULE IS MADE WITH CHATGPT'S HELP.
-THE CODE IS CREATED BY ME AND REVIEWED BY CHATGPT.
-IF YOU DON'T TRUST SOMETHING MADE WITH CHATGPT'S HELP, DON'T USE IT.
+THE CODE IS CREATED BY ME AND REVIEWED BY CHATGPT.IF YOU DON'T TRUST SOMETHING MADE WITH CHATGPT'S HELP, DON'T USE IT.